ThematicTheme/Thematic/readme.txt

 * Fixed: Fixed a bug in thematic_create_robots().

 == Upgrade Notice ==

+= 2.0.0 =
+New html5 markup and responsive stylesheet.
+This needs to be activated manually after updating.
+Visit http://docs.thematictheme.com for more details and how-to guides

 = 1.0.3 =
 Small bugfixes, Major localization optimization.
 Note: your language files might be out of date.
 Grab the latest from http://translate.thematictheme.com/projects/thematic-framework